Zevrov/holbertonschool-low_level_programming-1/README.md

 * [Author](#author)

 ## About
-This repository contains example projects using lower level programming languages like C.
+This repository contains example projects using lower level programming languages like C. In these projects we learned how to:
+  - compile code and process of compilation
+  - creating and using libraries
+  - using header files
+  - learning search and sorting algorithms

 ## Projects
 Project that are int ** are not included in this repository and is in a seperated repository